Temporary residents: Maintained status during processing (previously called implied status)

 This section contains policy, procedures and guidance used by IRCC staff.
 It is posted on the department’s website as a courtesy to stakeholders.

-In the Immigration and Refugee Protection Act (IRPA) and the Immigration and Refugee Protection Regulations (IRPR), status and authorization are not linked as was the case in the previous Immigration Act (1976).
-Under IRPA, all foreign nationals authorized to enter Canada as per subsection A22(1) have temporary resident status.
+Under the IRPA, all foreign nationals authorized to enter Canada as per subsection A22(1) have temporary resident status.
 A temporary resident may also be authorized to work without a permit [R186], be issued a work permit [R200 or R201], be authorized to study without a permit [R189] or be issued a study permit [R216 or R217].

 All temporary residents have an automatically imposed condition that they must leave Canada at the end of their authorized period of stay.
 However, as per section R181, a temporary resident may apply to extend their period of authorized stay before it ends.
 If they have done so, their period of authorized stay as a temporary resident is extended by law until a decision is made [R183(5)].
-Such a person is considered to have legal status as a temporary resident during the processing period.
+Such a person is considered to have legal status as a temporary resident during the processing period only as long as the person remains in Canada.
+This is referred to as maintained status.

 On this page: